Who We Are

 To work with dance artists at all stages of their career to support their artistic and professional development.

 To champion and facilitate the development of new work, new ideas and new ways of working.

 To ensure our future as a well-managed, well-funded and well-governed organisation.

 - By providing on-going professional training opportunities, including morning classes, workshops, masterclasses, and Healthier Dancer Programme led by national and international guest teachers which facilitates, supports and enable all dance artists to achieve their potential.

 - Our professional development programme is focused on creating opportunities for all dance artists, working at all stages, to advance their own skills and artistic goals with supports and resources, including time, space and money that enable their creative practice to grow and flourish.

 - Through DanceHouse, operated under licence from Dublin City Council, we provide a working home supporting all forms of dance.
 DanceHouse has grown into hub housing a range of activities from professional training & development, evening classes, Access & Participation, showcases, special events and rehearsals.

 - We offer dedicated support to our members who are professionals working in dance, movement and choreography currently or are aspiring to do so in the future, also to those connected with dance, movement and choreographic work.

 Access & Participation Programme

 Our Access & Participation programmes highlights the value of dance and movement in our daily lives by creating opportunities for people of all ages to engage with dance.
-We do this through a range of initiatives, including hosting Open Evening Classes, Taster Nights and Dance Days; through supporting Macushla Dance Club, Dance for Parkinsons, Silver Swans, and Dublin Simon Dance Community; assisting Irish National Youth Ballet, Dublin Youth Dance Company, Company B, and others to realise their creative potential and for fellowship and fun.
+We do this through a range of initiatives, including hosting Open Evening Classes, Taster Nights and International Dance Days; through supporting Macushla Dance Club, Dance for Parkinsons, Silver Swans, and Dublin Simon Dance Community; assisting Irish National Youth Ballet, Dublin Youth Dance Company, Emergence, Company B, and others to realise their creative potential and for fellowship and fun.